 Apply or Extend CoE

 All students on a student visa are required to have a valid CoE at all times.
 It is your responsibility to ensure that your CoE is up to date and current.
-It is also your responsibility to ensure that you apply for a new CoE early if you need to extent your visa.
+It is also your responsibility to ensure that you apply for a new CoE early if you need to extend your visa.
 Deakin staff will not be able to issue a CoE on the spot.
 You should apply for a CoE at least 10 working days before you need to lodge your visa application.

 Although a CoE is always needed to renew your student visa, it is also a very important document even after you have been granted your visa.
 Your CoE is the document that tells the Department of Immigration and Border Protection (DIBP) of your current enrolment status.
 If your CoE has finished or is cancelled, it notifies DIBP that you are no longer studying and prompts them to cancel your student visa.

 Before applying for a new CoE, please read the important information at the bottom of this page.

 To get a new CoE, you will need to follow these simple steps:

 - If you need a new CoE to extend your student visa, you will need to extend your OSHC to cover the duration of your new visa.

 The University is only permitted to extend the duration of the student's study where it is clear that the student will not complete the course within the expected duration, as specified on the student's CoE, as a result of: